Brutalist architecture: On university campuses

 The building of new universities in the UK in the 1960s led to opportunities for brutalist architects.
-The first to be built was the University of Sussex, designed by Basil Spence, with the Grade I listed Falmer House (1960–62) as its centerpiece.
+The first to be built was the University of Sussex, designed by Basil Spence, with the Grade I listed Falmer House (1960–1962) as its centrepiece.
 The building has been described as a "meeting of Arts and Crafts with modernism", with features such as hand-made bricks that contrast with the pre-fabricated construction of other 1960s campuses, and colonnades of bare, board-marked concrete arches on brick piers inspired by the Colosseum.
-It is also considered one of the "key Brutalist buildings" by the Royal Institute of British Architects.
+It is also considered one of the "key brutalist buildings" by the Royal Institute of British Architects.
 It has, in a reversal of the usual situation for brutalist architecture, received popular acclaim while being less liked by professional critics and is sometimes described as picturesque rather than brutalist.

 Denys Lasdun's work at the University of East Anglia, including six linked halls of residence in Norfolk Terrace and four linked halls of residence in Suffolk Terrace (commonly referred to as the 'ziggurats') and the library and 'teaching wall' between them, is considered one of the finest examples of a 1960s brutalist university campus.
 The ziggurats were closed in 2023 as part of the reinforced autoclaved aerated concrete crisis, with no date set for their refurbishment as of February 2025.
-Another notable example is the Central Hall of the University of York (1966–68) with its surrounding colleges (1963–65) designed by Stirrat Johnson-Marshall and Andrew Derbyshire of Robert Matthew, Johnson-Marshall & Partners.
+Another notable example is the Central Hall of the University of York (1966–1968) with its surrounding colleges (1963–1965) designed by Stirrat Johnson-Marshall and Andrew Derbyshire of Robert Matthew, Johnson-Marshall & Partners.
 The reinforced concrete of the Central Hall gives a contrast to the colleges, which were the first university buildings built using the CLASP prefabricated system originally developed for school buildings.
 The same architectural practice would go on to build the universities of Bath, Stirling and Ulster.
-The Grade II listed lecture block at Brunel University (John Heywood of Richard Sheppard, Robson and Partners; 1965–68) was used as a location in Stanley Kubrick's 1971 film A Clockwork Orange.
+The Grade II listed lecture block at Brunel University (John Heywood of Richard Sheppard, Robson and Partners; 1965–1968) was used as a location in Stanley Kubrick's 1971 film A Clockwork Orange.
 The central campus complex of the University of Essex (1964) was designed by Kenneth Capon of the Architects' Co-Partnership, with complementary concrete extensions by Patel Taylor matching the brutalist aesthetic in 2015.